 You may have your best pencils and drawing techniques to hand, but there's no getting away from the complexity of how to draw a head.
-Because of this, it's a good idea at first to simplify as much as possible, starting with simple shapes and then slowly beginning to add features.
+Because of this, it's a good idea at first to simplify as much as possible, starting with simple shapes and then slowly adding features.

 01. Define the outer shape

 It's good to start by observing the key landmarks, especially the top, sides and bottom of the head.
-Using the landmarks as a guide, I then design a shape that captures the general shape I see.
+Using the landmarks as a guide, I then design something that captures the general shape I see.
 For head shapes, oval, square and combinations of both work well.

 02. Locate the crosshairs